Picking up from my weakness, my inferior function (Fe) as an INTP; summarized:

 Already, I’m instinctively trying to draw this to another and more abstract and objective level; distancing myself, not just in self-defense but because my brain naturally tries to decipher a more general problem within society concerning this.

 Ironically, few are willing to discuss out of the heteronormative sphere.
 It still makes many uncomfortable, and, of course it does – we still have such a long way to go before we all can be comfortable about this.
-I have no grievances about questioning and discussing sexuality and gender, but I’ve discovered those subjects are still very tender when we’re down on an entirely basic, everyday level, even in such a tolerant, modern country as my own.
-For instance, people are still (naturally) confused about my gender/sexuality at times, I think, thinking I’m lesbian or something else (I don’t know), though I’m entirely straight and couldn’t be more confident about my sexuality as such.
+I have no grievances about questioning and discussing sexuality and gender on a higher, more objective level, but I’ve discovered those subjects are still very tender when we’re down on an entirely basic, everyday level, even in such a tolerant, modern country as my own.
+For instance, people are still (naturally) confused about my gender/sexuality at times, I think, thinking I’m lesbian or something else (I don’t know), though I’m entirely unassuming about my sexuality, finding it matters little regarding how they should judge me as a person.
 Funny, they never ask, they just presume (I think I see a theme here).
 I should be flattered but when people always presume and never ask, it starts to leave a bitter-sweet taste in the mouth.
 ‘Then do something about it!’, some might say.
 Like what?
 Not being myself?
 Being someone else?
 One you would expect me to be..?
 Or how about ‘putting myself more out there’?
 (Yuck, hate that sentence!)
 I refuse to dress or behave according to any heteronormative expectations about ‘how to attract the opposite sex’.
 Bleah!
 I have no intention of dressing up for anyone but myself, and if people don’t find me interesting, well, then they are not the right people.

 Yet, scaringly, I even find myself sometimes thinking it is weird for a 25-year-old having none of those above-mentioned experiences.
 Just writing about it makes me uncomfortable.
 Huh, you should see me actually trying to verbalize it to someone.
 We’re talking major mental block, tongue-tied, lots of squirming and red face/eye averting alert.
 OK, so, either I’ve just been unlucky with meeting the right guys (it’s not like I can’t to talk to them; actually it’s the opposite quite often) or I send them some special vibe that tells them ‘I’m sorta the cool tomboy/sister type you can totally hang out with and discuss weird nerd stuff with but wouldn’t otherwise think anything of’…?
 Huh.
 I guess I do not give off the traditional, feminine kind of vibe – but what the fuck is that, anyway..?!
 Some institutionalized, heteronormative way of categorizing what is female and what is male when these categories don’t even exist but were just made up long ago when people didn’t know better..!!
 Ugh, it makes me so angry when I think of all those who suffer under these restrictive ideas – well, all of us do, really, even if we don’t realize it.
 Which is exactly why it is a problem.